franciscoxavier04/pm-BIM/docs/user-guide/notifications/README.md

 > [!NOTE]
 >
-> If multiple notifications exist for a single work package, the [work package reminder](../work-packages/edit-work-package/#work-package-reminders) will take precedence, showing the reminder note at the bottom of the  page.
+> If multiple notifications exist for a single work package, the [work package reminder](../work-packages/edit-work-package/#work-package-reminders) will take precedence, showing the reminder note at the bottom of the page if one exists.
 >
-> In case a work package has both a reminder and date alert  notification set up, then the date alert is combined with the reminder note, so that both are visible.
+> In case a work package has both a reminder and a date alert notification set up, then the date alert is combined with the reminder note such that that both are visible in the last line.
+If there are additional reasons for the notification (watcher, mentioned, assignee), those will continue to be displayed in first line of the notification.

 ## Manage notifications